-Once your Prediction has been built and trained, you will have access to the Prediction Analytics page.
-This page helps you decide what users you should target based on their Churn Risk Score or Category.
-As soon as the Prediction is done training and this page is populated, you can jump to simply using Filters in Segments or campaigns to begin using the outputs of the model.
-But, if you want help deciding who to target and why, this page can help based on the historical accuracy of the model and your own business goals.
+As soon as the Prediction is done training and this page is populated, you can start using filters in segments or campaigns to begin using the outputs of the model.
+If you want help deciding who to target and why, this page can help based on the historical accuracy of the model and your own business goals.

-Users in the Prediction Audience will be assigned a Churn Score between 0 and 100.
-The higher the score, the greater the likelihood of Churn.
+Users in the Prediction Audience will be assigned a Likelihood Score between 0 and 100.
+The higher the score, the greater the likelihood of performing the event.

-The scores and the corresponding categories will be updated according to the schedule you chose on the model creation page.
-The number of users with Churn Scores in each of 20 equally sized buckets is displayed in the chart at the top of the page.
-This can help you determine what the churn risk looks like across the population according to this Prediction.
+The scores and the corresponding categories will be updated according to the schedule you chose in the Prediction Creation page.
+The number of users with Likelihood Scores in each of the 20 equally sized buckets or in each of the Likelihood Categories, is displayed in the chart at the top of the page.

-To measure the accuracy of your model, the Prediction Quality metric will show you how effective this particular machine learning model appears to be when tested on historical data.
-Check out this doc to read more about what goes into Prediction Quality.
+To measure the accuracy of your model, the Prediction Quality metric will show you how effective this particular machine learning model appears to be.
+It is a measure of how good this Prediction is at telling apart the event performers from the non-event performers.
+A Prediction Quality of 100 would mean it perfectly knows who will and will not perform the event without error (this never happens!), and 0 meaning it’s randomly guessing.
+Check out this page to read more about what goes into Prediction Quality.